OdooBulgaria/pls/README.md

 	- [ ] Create own subtype
 	- [ ] Enter the related id as the id of the project manager
 	- [ ] In the many2many field look for the same subtype

+	> In short all the mail.message with subtype 'complaints' related document hr.employee and related id = id of employee will give
+	> the biodata of the employee (This will be our standard employee log)

 ## Attendance Functionality

 - [x] Only when all the project lines are submitted the attendance.attendance will be allowed to be submitted manually